Local hardened lane with private ACME

 The validated local lane exercised hardened bootstrap with self-init, Transit auto-unseal through shared trust services, OpenBao-managed ACME issuance from a private CA, human admin JWT login, and external access over user-managed passthrough.

-This is not proof that public ACME will work, not a substitute for a cloud ingress baseline, and not a generic passthrough recommendation.
-It is a local rehearsal lane for the hardened ACME control path.
+This lane does not prove public ACME behavior or replace a cloud ingress baseline.
+It is a local rehearsal environment for the hardened ACME control path.

 You are reading the unreleased main docs.
 Use the version menu for the newest published release, or check the release notes for what is already out.